fusionpbx/fusionpbx-docs/source/applications/fax_server.rst

 New
 ====

-To send a fax the items in **bold** are required.
+To send a fax, the items in **bold** are required.
 To send a proper fax it is best to fill out all fields and attach any documents.
 Keep in mind that the upload max MB is limited by Nginx and PHP config files.

 .. image:: ../_static/images/fusionpbx_fax1.jpg
         :scale: 85%